NURS100. Intro Nursing and Health Care

 NURS210.
 Health Assessment Across Lifes

 This course introduces the student to the theoretical knowledge and skills necessary to perform a comprehensive health assessment on children, adults and the elderly.
 The nursing process is introduced as a tool to guide data collection through a comprehensive culturally sensitive history, physical examination, and documentation of findings.
-Prerequisites: Admission to the nursing program and BIOL 206 and BIOL 207.
+Prerequisites: BIOL 206, BIOL 207, and NURS 100.
 Two lecture and one two hour lab period.
 3 credits.
 Fee required.

 NURS220.
 Clinical Skills Nursing Practi

 This course focuses on the acquisition of foundational clinical and communication skills needed to provide safe quality patient care.
 Emphasis is placed on the theoretical underpinnings of individual skills and the clinical reasoning necessary to properly select and use psychomotor skills and patient care technology.
 Principles of effective communication with patients of varying ages and cultures are also introduced.
 Students are encouraged to explore the research evidence available to support the use of various skills in patient care.
-Preprerequisite: Admission to the nursing program and BIOL 206 and BIOL 207.
+Prerequisite: BIOL 206, BIOL 207, and NURS 100.
 One lecture and four laboratory hours.
 3 credits.
 Fee required.

 NURS230.
 Foundations Nursing Practice